ksankumar/dom.js/README.md

 # DOM.JS

-Simple, faster and pure javascript library for DOM manipulation.
+Simple, faster and pure javascript library to DOM manipulation.

   - Event handling
   - DOM manipulation
   - Validations
   - ...more

-DOM-JS is a lightweight Javascript library for perform DOM manipulations
+DOM-JS is a lightweight Javascript library to perform DOM manipulations

 ### Version